 - 1. Run the version-sensitive parts of the build process inside Docker.
 This is the default behavior of Briefcase.
 This also means that it is possible to build Linux binaries on any platform that can run Docker. - 2.
-Install Ubuntu 16.04 on your own machine. - 3.
-Find a cloud or CI provider that can provide you an Ubuntu 16.04 machine for build purposes.
-Github Actions, for example, provides Ubuntu 16.04 as a build option.
-Again, you'll need to use the --no-docker command line option.

-4. Build your own version of the BeeWare Python support libraries.
+Install Ubuntu 18.04 on your own machine. - 3.
+Find a cloud or CI provider that can provide you an Ubuntu 18.04 machine for build purposes.
+Github Actions, for example, provides Ubuntu 18.04 as a build option.
+Again, you'll need to use the --no-docker command line option. - 4.
+Build your own version of the BeeWare Python support libraries.
 If you take this approach, be aware that your AppImage will only be as portable as the version of libc that is available on the distribution you use.
 If you build using Ubuntu 19.10, for example, you can expect that only people on the most recent versions of another distribution will be able to run your AppImage.

-AppImages use .png format icons.
+AppImages uses .png format icons.
+An application must provide icons in the following sizes: